Sharing Files/Using Subversion (SVN)

 Updating Your Own "Sandbox" Copy

-If others in your group have committed changes, you may want to update your own sandbox to make sure your copy of the files are up-to-date.
-To do this:
+If others in your group have committed changes, you need to update your own sandbox before you will see those changes.
+To do this make sure you are in your sandbox directory and run:

 Exporting A Version